schopenhauer/reebou/README.md

 foreman start
 ```

-`Procfile` and `app.yaml` have been configured with sane defaults.
+`Procfile` and `app.yaml` are configured with sane defaults.
 The app is ready to be deployed to the cloud.

 ## Caching